-Cyanolab is located at the interface of bioinformatics, experimental RNA biology and microbial systems biology.
 We have a long-standing interest in cyanobacteria and other photosynthetic organisms and their functions in the environment and their biotechnology.
-Current research activities are centered around the analysis of transcriptomic and epigenomic datasets to characterize regulatory RNAs and epigenetic modifications (see, for instance, our publications Hess et al., 2014; Georg et al., 2014; Klähn et al., 2015; Kopf et al., 2014; Kopf and Hess, 2015; Lott et al., 2015; Mitschke et al., 2011; Pfreundt et al., 2015; Voigt et al., 2014; Walworth et al., 2015).
+Current research activities are centered around the analysis of transcriptomic and epigenomic datasets to characterize regulatory RNAs and epigenetic modifications (see, for instance, our publications Hagemann et al., 2018; Hess et al., 2014; Klähn et al., 2015; Kopf et al., 2014; Kopf and Hess, 2015; Lott et al., 2015; Mitschke et al., 2011; Pfreundt et al., 2015; Rübsam et al., 2018; Voigt et al., 2014; Walworth et al., 2015).

-On the basis of comparative genomic information, computational and experimental tools have been developed and applied to systematically identify novel regulatory RNAs (antisense and non-coding RNAs) in diverse pro- and eukaryotic organisms (Georg et al., 2009; Voß et al., 2009; Wright et al., 2013, 2014).
-We study CRISPR systems with the aim to understand their functions in antiviral defense and also beyond defense (see, for instance, the publications Hein et al., 2013; Scholz et al., 2013).
+On the basis of comparative genomic information, computational and experimental tools have been developed and applied to systematically identify novel regulatory RNAs (antisense and non-coding RNAs) in diverse pro- and eukaryotic organisms and to understand their functions (Barshishat et al., 2018; Georg et al., 2009, 2014 and 2017; Georg and Hess, 2018; Lott et al., 2018; Voß et al., 2009; Wright et al., 2013 and 2014).

-Particular research has been applied on marine microoganisms and the marine microbiome (Voss et al., 2013; Kopf et al., 2015).
+Particular research has been applied on marine microorganisms and the marine microbiome (Hou et al., 2018; Kopf et al., 2015; Teikari et al., 2018a, 2018b; Voss et al., 2013).
 In the characterization of the marine microbiome we have contributed to the VAHINE project by studying the microbial metatranscriptome and community omposition in the South-West Pacific (Pfreundt et al., 2016a,b; Spungin et al., 2016; van Wambeke, 2016).